Accessibility: Reducing Motion

 How site visitors can reduce motion

-If you do decide to use motion or autoplay content on site, visitors can disable these options from their device's operating system and browser:
+If you do decide to use motion or autoplay content on the site, visitors can disable these options from their device's operating system and browser:

 - Scroll / animation effects: Visitors can turn off animations in their system's settings: